sourcemint/sm/docs/PackageEnvironment.md

 Package Environment
 ===================

+A package environment is created by the presence of a `package.json` file.

-Each package has a *workspace* which is used to make changes to a package.
+Each package has a *workspace* which is used to make changes to the package.

+To run a package see [System](./System.md).

 Workspace
 ---------